Hepatitis B (also called Hep B or HBV) is a virus that affects the liver. A safe and effective vaccine can protect you from getting Hepatitis B.

 Always use a condom and never share needles

-Most young people have been vaccinated for Hepatitis B, which means you are protected from getting the virus.
-If you’re not sure if you have been vaccinated, your doctor can check with a blood test, and provide a vaccination if you need it.
+Most young people in Australia have been vaccinated for Hepatitis B, which means you’re protected from getting the infection.
+If you’re not sure if you’ve been vaccinated, talk to your doctor about it.
+You can get the vaccine now if you haven’t had it before.

 Get vaccinated for Hepatitis B.

 Use a condom when having oral, vaginal, or anal sex and on shared sex toys.